 Surging OLED Display Industry to Set Stage for Pillar to Pillar Display Market Growth, Predicts Fact.MR

-Advanced Smart Car Cockpits Provide A Route To Scaling Pillar To Pillar Displays, Especially For Premium Cars
+Global Sales of Pillar to Pillar Displays Are Anticipated to Reach US$ 1.65 Billion by 2032-End

-/EIN News/ -- Dublin, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Fact.MR, a market research and competitive intelligence provider, has published a report, which reveals that the global pillar to pillar display market is valued at US$ 36 million in 2022 and is set to balloon at a CAGR of 46.2% through 2032.
+/EIN News/ -- NEW YORK, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- Fact.MR, a market research and competitive intelligence provider, has published a report, which reveals that the global pillar to pillar display market is valued at US$ 36 million in 2022 and is set to balloon at a CAGR of 46.2% through 2032.
 The market is benefitting due to the surge in demand for smart displays in car cockpits that can allow access to auto-infotainment systems.

+With the rising usage of advanced infotainment systems and integration with ADAS systems for autonomous vehicles in car cockpits, connectivity and display requirements are skyrocketing.
+Increasing luxury vehicles penetration, rising sales of EVs, technological upgradation, product development, and rise in OEMs and aftermarkets are enabling the market to enjoy significant growth.

+Want A Detailed Understanding of Market Functioning?
+Request for a Sample Here – https://www.factmr.com/connectus/sample?flag=S&rep_id=7736

 Owing to technological developments in the display market, demand for pillar to pillar displays, due to their high resolution and premium look, is expected to witness significant growth over the coming years.